 6.1 Common Questions

 - How long do breakfast muffins last?
-They can last up to three days at room temperature or up to three months in the freezer.
+They stay good 3 days at room temp or 3 months frozen.

 - Can I make these muffins gluten-free?
-Yes, by using gluten-free flour blends or almond flour in place of traditional flour.
+Sure, just use gluten-free flour or almond flour.

 - What can I substitute for eggs?
-Ground flaxseed mixed with water or unsweetened applesauce can be used as egg replacements.
+Try flaxseed mixed with water or applesauce.

 6.2 Tips from Smart Home Cooks

-- Experiment with different spices and extracts to discover new flavors.
+- Experiment with spices like nutmeg or extracts for new flavors.

 Conclusion